sigoden/proxyfor/README.md

 proxyfor > proxyfor.md     # Dump all traffics to markdown file
 ```

-###  Changing IP and Port
+### Specifying Address and Port

-You can specify different listening addresses:
+Customize the listening address and port:

 ```sh
 proxyfor -l 8081